Zillow • 2018

 At the time I took on this project, I had been using the Zillow mobile app for about 3 years.
 As a platform, Zillow is great: It's quick, the listings are almost always accurate, and it incorporates financing, agents, and additional information like taxes and the neighborhood ratings.

-That said, It isn’t the most intuitive of apps, especially for new users browsing homes.
+That said, It isn’t the most intuitive of apps for new users.
 Many of the features are difficult to find and the lack of onboarding hinders the usability.
-I spent months not knowing that key features existed in the mobile version becasue the focus of the UX is tuned for the quick discovery of homes, bu then lacks the depth to do anything with them.
-It also always seemed like a bit of a missed opportunity to not give users a warm and instructive welcome to the Zillow mobile app,
+I spent months not knowing that key features existed in the mobile version becasue the focus of the UX is tuned for the quick discovery of homes, but then lacks the depth to do anything with them.
+It also always seemed like a bit of a missed opportunity to not give users a warm and instructive welcome to the Zillow mobile app, opting to drop new users directly into the map view with not a lot of guidance.

 So I figured I would take a crack at designing an onboarding concept as a case study.
 Just to note - I did apply at Redfin in the spring of 2017, and figured this might be an interesting showcase piece.
 And interviewed at Zillow the following year.
-It may be synergy, but Zillow did eventuall end up incorporating a few of the concepts I proposed here as well...
-HMMM... 🤔
+It may be synergy, but Zillow did eventually end up incorporating a few of the concepts I proposed here.

-When a User launches the current Zillow app, they're greeted by a simple splash screen.
-It's a little sparse, and doesn't provide any feedback about what the app is doing (no loading spinner, for example) and feels a bit generic with the stock photos.
+When a User launched the 2017 version of the Zillow app, they were greeted by a simple splash screen.
+It's a little sparse, and doesn't provide any feedback about what the app is doing (no loading spinner, for example) and feels a bit generic with the stock photo.
 Buying a house is a big deal, and finding the right house is a lot of work.
-The app should be warm and welcoming, and give users a sense of hope that they too can find their dream home.
+This felt like a missed oportinity to be warm and welcoming, and give users a sense of hope that they too can find their dream home.
 Updating the splash screen to show the potential the product can provide is a step in the right direction.

 Current Splashscreen on iOS